 By the time he set out from Keswick in 1922, he had acquired a large support team who had turned crewing into a regular summer holiday.
 An extract from his timetable gives an insight into the meticulous planning.
 Starting from the prior evening: “5pm, try [motor] car; 5.30pm, meal; 6pm, bed; 11.35pm get up; 11.45pm meal, as per separate sheet, and rest; 12.30am, [travel to] Keswick, compare watches; 1am, Thomas starts, car keeps within call in case Thomas wants to decrease or increase clothing; 2.10am, leave road for Robinson summit, milk, one minute’s rest.”
 And so on.

 He set off up Robinson from around three quarters of a mile short of Newlands Hause.
-The Newlands fells were difficult to navigate in mist and the transition to Hindscarth was an anxious one.
+The Newlands fells were difficult to navigate in mist and the transitions to Hindscarth and Dale Head were "anxious".

 He was met by three fresh pacing supporters atop Great Gable, who came with hot drinks.
-They took him on the remainder of the Mosedale Horseshoe.
+They travelled with him for the remainder of the leg, in effect the Mosedale Horseshoe.
 According to Thomas, the descent from Yewbarrow to the Wasdale Hotel was made in less than 17 minutes, including a change of footwear to boots (from lighter soled shoes, presumably?).
-He took the opportunity of a brief bath in the Inn!
+He even took the opportunity of a brief bath in the Inn.

 Scafell was deep in mist which made it difficult to locate the point to drop onto Broad Stand.
 However, spirits were high by Bowfell, as the most technical mountains had been claimed, darkness was largely over and the weather was improving.

-Fairfield was the first top not in mist.
+Fairfield was the first top not cloaked in cloud.
 In a break from Wakefield and his previous round, Thomas continued on the ridge after Dollywaggon Pike and Helvellyn, all the way to Clough Head.
 This was the first time all the summits on the Helvellyn ridge were formally included in the Fell Record.
-That said, the ridge had been traversed on two previous, non-record occasions: by Cecil Dawson in 1916, and Westmorland, Beatty, Strong and Johnston in 1898.
+But it is worth noting that the ridge had been traversed on two previous occasions: by Cecil Dawson in 1916 [end19], and Westmorland, Beatty, Strong and Johnston in 1898 [end11].

 By the time he trotted into Keswick, the market square had filled with well-wishers.
-Aside from the final leg (with Great Calva) each section was completed quicker than the 1920 record.
-In particular, he took less time to reach Threlkeld from Helvellyn via the Dodds than by down trotting along the valley floor.
+Aside from the final leg (with Great Calva) each section was completed quicker than his 1920 record.
+It is particularly notable that Thomas took less time to reach Threlkeld from Helvellyn via the Dodds than by down trotting along the valley floor.

-After a short rest in Keswick, Thomas continued walking!
-While this would not be achieved within the 24 hours, his ambition was to realise an “old dream” [id046] and reach 30,000 feet of ascent by gaining a collection of fells in the Grasmoor group – Grisedale Pike, Hobcarton, Grassmoor, Wandope, Eel Crag, Cray Hill, Sail.
-This was an intentional act to ascend by more than the height of Everest, perhaps even to subtly demonstrate that he could have performed similarly in the Himalaya (relevant, as Wakefield had been selected to join Mallory’s second Everest expedition).
+After a short rest in Keswick, Thomas did something which would not be repeated until the advent of the 'double BGR': he carried on walking.
+His ambition was to realise an “old dream” [id046] and reach 30,000 feet of ascent by gaining a collection of fells in the Grasmoor group – Grisedale Pike, Hobcarton, Grassmoor, Wandope, Eel Crag, Cray Hill, Sail.
+While this would not be achieved within the 24 hours, this was an intentional act to ascend by more than the height of Everest, perhaps even to subtly demonstrate that he could have performed similarly in the Himalaya (relevant, as Wakefield had been selected to join Mallory’s second Everest expedition).

 As it happens, Ken Heaton was the first man to reach this altitudinal mark within 24 hours, which he did when he extended the Fell Record to 51 peaks in 1961.